Groovetube synth

 We now have a final-spec machine built up, with most of the control firmware written.

-So far we have recorded a few clips testing the line-in, and a couple that show oscilloscope traces of the input/output signals.
-More demos to come as soon as possible!
+So far we've recorded a few clips testing the line-in, and a couple that show oscilloscope traces of the input/output signals.

 This is the most recent demo recorded:

-A bit of chaos-at-the-controls testing the code for sequencer transport and octave switches.
+A bit chaos-at-the-controls, testing the code for sequencer transport and octave switches.
 Scope traces show the difference between signal input to the tube and audio output.
 The audio recording quality is better than in previous demos.

 High-quality audio version 54MB download

-Versions of the following clips are also available with WAV audio, but suffer from poor recording quality.
+Versions of the following clips are also available with WAV audio, but suffer from varying recording quality.

 Plasma fluctuations can make some pretty crazy waveforms, like alternating long/short periods and repeating irregular patterns.
 In the clip below, tube drive is varied with each note, and you can see different types of waveform interacting with the input tones.
 Plasma has a volatile, non-linear response to drive conditions, so the system doesn't always produce quite the same result.